'Shang-Chi' leads N.America box office for second week - RFI

 Los Angeles (AFP)

-Disney's "Shang-Chi and the Legend of the Ten Rings," featuring Marvel's first leading Asian superhero, reigned supreme atop the North American box office for a second week running, taking in $35.8 million, preliminary figures showed Sunday.
+Disney's "Shang-Chi and the Legend of the Ten Rings," featuring Marvel's first leading Asian superhero, reigned supreme atop the North American box office for a second week running, taking in $34.7 million, figures showed Monday.

 Bouncing back up to second place was sci-fi comedy "Free Guy" from 20th Century, at $5.8 million.
 It stars Ryan Reynolds as an everyman bank teller who discovers he's actually a non-player character in a huge video game.

-Industry analyst David A Gross, who runs Franchise Entertainment Research, called it a "weak opening for a genre that's held up well during the pandemic."
-Final box office figures are due out on Monday.
+Industry analyst David A. Gross, who runs Franchise Entertainment Research, called it a "weak opening for a genre that's held up well during the pandemic."

 In fourth place was Universal's slasher film "Candyman," a reimagining of the classic 1992 film of the same name.
 It took in $4.8 million this past weekend, and so far has earned $48 million overall in North America.